KerstinLieu/assessment_dir/README.md

 A file was then made of this record in FASTA format.
  - SeqIO.write()

-The FASTA file made was uploaded to MUSCLE, and the aligned sequence was downloaded into Python.
+The FASTA file made was uploaded to MUSCLE, and the aligned sequence was downloaded as a clustal file named CLUSTAL_multiple_sequence_alignment.clw.
+This file needs to be opened and read in Python using this code: with open("CLUSTAL_multiple_sequence_alignment.clw","r") as clw:
-The url in the code can be changed to the url you get from aligning your sequence on MUSCLE.
- - urllib.request.urlretrieve()
+    align = AlignIO.read(clw,"clustal")

 Distance matrix was calculated and a distance tree constrictor project was made.
  - DistanceCalculator()